 Prophets, like saints, are sometimes hard to figure out.
 Scholars can’t tell us much about the Prophet Joel, who speaks in our readings at Mass these days.
 They’re not sure when he was born or the circumstances of his life.
 Yet, prophets like him offer important morsels of insight into the mystery of God.

 Joel sees Judea reduced by waves of locusts and no rain until it’s a desolate and impoverished land.
-Yet, in those dire times, when everyone suffers and all seems lost, the prophet says the Day of the Lord will come.
+Climate change?
+Yet, in those dire times, when everyone suffers and nature is in revolt, the prophet says the Day of the Lord will come.
 God will hear the cries of his people who complain about their enemies’ taunts: “Where is your God?”

 Joel says the Day of the Lord, when God brings justice and peace, will come in the Valley of Jehoshaphat, a name the Jews applied to the Kidron Valley, which lies between the Mount of Olives and the temple of Jerusalem.
 God will destroy his enemies there and then pour his blessings on Jerusalem and his holy people.
 (Joel 4, 12-21)